Best Overall Cabinet Screw

 Why?
-Because most custom cabinet fronts are 3/4″, drawer sides are 5/8″ and knobs needing about 1/4″ of screw length a 1-5/8″ machine screw can make the installation smoother.
-And hardware manufacturers just don’t supply what you’ll need.
+Because most custom cabinet fronts are 3/4″, drawer sides are 5/8″, and knobs need about 1/4″ of screw length, a 1-5/8″ machine screw can make the installation smoother.
+And hardware manufacturers don’t supply what you’ll need.

 Installing drawers requires a mix of skill and the right Rok #8 screws

-In fact, as I found in my guide to the best soft close drawer slides, beyond inadequate drawer slide screws some manufacturers just plain send the wrong screws.
+As I found in our guide to the best soft close drawer slides, beyond inadequate drawer slide screws, some manufacturers send the wrong screws.

-Lastly, for face frame cabinets you will almost certainly need screws in the frame.
-And almost all hardwoods will require a pilot hole, best done with a self centering pilot hole bit, to avoid splitting the wood (or worse – breaking the screw).
+Lastly, you will almost certainly need screws in the frame for face frame cabinets.
+And nearly all hardwoods will require a pilot hole, best done with a self-centering pilot hole bit, to avoid splitting the wood (or worse – breaking the screw).
 But for the record, I rarely drill pilot holes in softwoods.

-If you’ve ever assembled IKEA furniture you’ll know what this is about.
-And, personally, I think their systems for connecting furniture and cabinets is ingenious.
+If you’ve ever assembled IKEA furniture, you’ll know what this is about.
+And their systems for connecting furniture and cabinets are ingenious.